-The number one rule when it comes to search engine optimisation is to offer value.
-The main objective should always be to look to answer the searchers needs as thoroughly and accurately as possible – while still providing a good user experience.
+In this basic on-page SEO guide, we’ll run through a few of the fundamentals that a business owner can implement on their website.
+That being said, it is important to note that the number one rule when it comes to search engine optimisation is to offer value.
+The main objective should always be to look to answer the searchers needs as thoroughly and accurately as possible – while still providing good user experience.

 While the above is 100% true, we also need to understand that the results in the search engines aren’t picked manually – but rather by an algorithm.
-As such, there are plenty of technical aspects that you are able to tweak which have an impact on your rankings.
-These can be broken down as follows:
+As such, there is plenty of on-page SEO technical aspects that you are able to tweak which have an impact on your rankings.
+These on-page SEO factors can be broken down as follows:

 - Keyword Research